Chart Color Schemes

 Baulkham Hills - East displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Baulkham Hills - East, as per the latest Census, comprised 67.8% houses and 32.2% other dwellings.
-In comparison, Sydney metro had 78.2% houses and 21.8% other dwellings.
-Home ownership in Baulkham Hills - East was at 31.5%, with the rest either mortgaged (42.8%) or rented (25.6%).
-The median monthly mortgage repayment was $2,600, below Sydney metro's average of $3,000.
-Median weekly rent was $510, compared to Sydney metro's $580.
-Nationally, Baulkham Hills - East's mortgage repayments were higher at $2,600 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Baulkham Hills - East, as evaluated at the latest Census, comprised 67.8% houses and 32.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 78.2% houses and 21.8% other dwellings.
+Home ownership in Baulkham Hills - East was at 31.5%, with the remainder of dwellings either mortgaged (42.8%) or rented (25.6%).
+The median monthly mortgage repayment in the area was $2,600, below Sydney metro's average of $3,000.
+Median weekly rent was recorded at $510, compared to Sydney metro's $580.
+Nationally, Baulkham Hills - East's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing